microsoft/Internet-of-Things-Event-Learning-Path/iot10/README.md

 ## Session Abstract

-[With 80% of the world's data collected in the last 2 years, it is estimated that there are currently 32 billion devices connected genterating said data.
+With 80% of the world's data collected in the last 2 years, it is estimated that there are currently 32 billion connected devices generating said data.
 Many organizations are looking to capitalize on this for the purposes of automation or estimation and require a starting point to do so.
-This session will share an IoT real world adoption scenario and how the team went about incorporating IoT Azure services.]
+This session will share an IoT real world adoption scenario and how the team went about incorporating IoT Azure services.

 ## Session Resources